 - 1. Run the job with all relevant grouping and constraints in place.
 Guide the solution to a memorable place (eg. send it to the Frontier at 60 Target Degrees).
-Either press "Print Matings" or "Stop" after the main run has started. - 2.
-Find the file OutMatings.txt and rename it to ImportSolution.txt. - 3.
+Either press "Stop" or "Print Matings" after the main run has started. - 2.
+Click-Right on the ImportSolution button .
+This copies OutMatings.txt to ImportSolution.txt.
+OutMatings.txt has the correct structure for a file to import you might use it as a template for your own file ImportSolution.txt ... - 3.
 [Alternatively create your own ImportSolution.txt from a mating list generated outside Matesel.
-You only need fields "Mating", "Sire" and "Dam" all following fields will be ignored (but see note below for Multiple EndUses).
+You only need fields "Mating", "Sire" and "Dam" all following fields will be ignored (but see notes below for Multiple EndUses and Committed Matings).
 In the Mating column, enter mating number (1, 2, 3, ...), as seen in OutMatings.txt.
 Order is not important, but be sure to have the exact same number of matings as the job you will import this file into for comparison.
 This file should be delimited with spaces or commas.] - 4.
-Run the job again, and whenever you are ready after the frontier has built, click in the Import Solution button in the toolbar.
+Run the job again, or Resume if not stopped, and whenever you are ready after the frontier has built, Click-Left in the ImportSolution button in the toolbar.
 You can make the click while the job is running.
 You can also hit Pause, then the Import button, then Resume. - 5.
-The job will interrupt to show your solution on the Frontier, and on the Progeny Inbreeding, Individual Coancestry, Trait Management, Marker Management and Mate Selections tabs, as well as numerically on the console. - 6.
-You will see a message if your solution breaks constraints that are tested for, and a report will go to OutSolutionError.txt - 7.
-To resume the main job, follow the instructions on-screen: "Click Pause then Resume to continue your run" but be sure to dismiss the message
+The job will interrupt to show your solution on the Frontier, and on the Progeny Inbreeding, Individual Coancestry, Trait Management, Marker Management and Mate Selections tabs, as well as numerically on the console and in output files. - 6.
+You will see a message if your solution breaks structural constraints that are tested for (MaxUse, Group permissions etc.), and a report will go to OutSolutionError.txt - 7.
+To resume the main job, follow the instructions on-screen: "Click Resume to continue your run" but be sure to dismiss the message first by clicking "OK".